simpleid/simpleid.github.io/_docs/1/installing.md

 ## 3. Set up configuration options {#config}

-Make a copy of the file `config.inc.dist` in the web directory and rename it `config.php`.
+Make a copy of the file `config.php.dist` in the web directory and rename it `config.php`.

 Open the file with a text editor and edit the configuration options.
 The file is formatted as a plain PHP file.